My treasured mud pie recipe as seen on The Live Well Network.

 I can’t think of a better way to celebrate Oreo’s 100th birthday than to share this Mud Pie with you, unless, of course, we were to sit in front of a fire with a whole container of Oreos and eat them all together.

-Place one package of Oreos in a food processor.
+Place one package of Oreos & sugar in a food processor.
 Process until crumbly.
-Pour 1/2 cup (one stick) of melted butter over cookies & turn on again to create crust.
+Pour 1/2 cup (one stick) of melted butter over cookies & turn on again to create a crust.
 Taste test.

 Using a 10-inch springform pan, press Oreo crust into the pan.
 Bake for 13 minutes and remove from oven.

 Lovely.
 Set aside.

 Line up ice creams.
-Allow to set out on counter for 15-30 minutes to soften just enough so you can work with them.
+Allow to set out on the counter for 15-20 minutes to soften just enough so you can work with them.
 Taste test each.